-This award is aimed at landlords who can show excellence in how they have worked collaboratively with their tenants to analyse and interpret performance information in line with the requirements of the Scottish Social Housing Charter and how this has led to positive outcomes for tenants.
+This award is aimed at landlords and their tenants who can show excellence in how they have worked collaboratively to analyse and interpret performance information in line with the requirements of the Scottish Social Housing Charter and how this has led to positive outcomes for tenants.

-The award is for landlords and their tenants who are working in partnership to embed scrutiny across a range of service provision.
-Submissions should therefore focus on how the following criteria have been met using evidence from one or more performance area which has been scrutinised:
+The award is for landlords who are working in partnership with their tenants to embed scrutiny across a range of service provision.
+Submissions should therefore focus on how the following criteria have been met using evidence from one or more performance areas which have been scrutinised:

 - How the scrutiny process has or is being developed in partnership with tenants.

 - How scrutiny has achieved improvements in services and delivered good outcomes for tenants.